thePanz/og_forum/README.txt

 This module extends the forum module to allow for Organic Groups to have their own forums.
 When viewing groups, only forum discussions for that group are displayed.
 This module does not hinder the creation of site-wide forums in any way.
 You can have both OG forums and site-wide forums.
-There are a multitude of settings for customizing how these forums work which are detailed below.
+There are a multitude of settings for customizing how these forums work. which are detailed below.

 --CONTENTS--